saurrx/spheron-deployment-creator/README.md

 - Node.js (v18 or higher)
 - npm (v8 or higher)
-- A Spheron account with API access
+- A wallet with CST tokens for deployments
-- CST tokens in your wallet for deployments
+- Wallet private key and address

 ## Installation